luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ## GPG & Git

-I&#8217;ve already explained how to install [GPG in a previous post](http://luisspuerto.net/2017/11/installing-pgp-signing-for-git-on-macos/) to use it with [Git](http://luisspuerto.net/2017/11/set-rstudio-with-homebrews-git/).
+I've already explained how to install [GPG in a previous post](http://luisspuerto.net/2017/11/installing-pgp-signing-for-git-on-macos/) to use it with [Git](http://luisspuerto.net/2017/11/set-rstudio-with-homebrews-git/).
 How to install Git was also [explained](http://luisspuerto.net/2017/11/set-rstudio-with-homebrews-git/).

 ## X-Server